ManhCuong0304/Music-Preference-Analysis/README.md

 -De-duplicated the column to remove redundant entries.

--Manually entered the starting date and used = (Previous Cell) + 7 to auto-fill weekly dates.
+-Manually entered the starting date and used "= (Previous Cell) + 7" to auto-fill weekly dates.

+=>This solution works perfectly.
 ## Appendices

 https://www.decisionlab.co/blog/vietnam-music-streaming-industry-q1-2024